Ivan Krylov: In the arts

 Not all the fables confined themselves to speaking animals and one humorous human subject fitted the kind of genre paintings of peasant interiors by those from the emerging Realist school.
 This scenario was "Demyan's Fish Soup", in which a guest is plied with far more than he can eat.
 Two of those who took the subject up were Andrei M.Volkov (1829-1873) in 1857, and Andrei Popov (1832–1896) in 1865 (see left).
+Another fable, originally adapted from La Fontaine's "La Fille", was Krylov's "The Dainty Spinster", which lent itself to the social satire of Pavel Fedotov's painting of 1847.
+That depicts the aging maid accepting the proposal of a balding, hunchbacked suitor who kneels at her feet, while her anxious father listens behind a curtained doorway.
+In 1976, the painting was featured on a Soviet postage stamp.

-Illustrated books, on the other hand, have been numerous and at the start of the 20th century the style of other new art movements were applied to the fables.
+Illustrated books of Krylov's fables have continued in popularity and at the start of the 20th century the styles of other new art movements were applied to the fables.
 In 1911 Heorhiy Narbut provided attractive Art Nouveau silhouettes for 3 Fables of Krylov, which included "The beggar and fortune" (see below) and "Death and the peasant".
 A decade later, when the artistic avant-garde was giving its support to the Russian Revolution, elements of various schools were incorporated by Aleksandr Deyneka into a 1922 edition of the fables.
-In "The cook and the cat" it is Expressionism, while the pronounced diagonal of Constructivism is introduced into “Death and the peasant”.
+In "The cook and the cat" it is Expressionism, while the pronounced diagonal of Constructivism is introduced into "Death and the peasant".

 When Socialist realism was decreed shortly afterwards, such experiments were no longer possible.
 However, "Demyan's Fish Soup" reappears as a suitable peasant subject in the traditional Palekh miniatures of Aristarkh A.Dydykin (1874 - 1954).
 Some of these was executed in bright colours on black lacquered papier-mâché rondels during the 1930s, but prior to that he had decorated a soup plate with the same design in different colours.
 In this attractive 1928 product the action takes place in three bands across the bowl of the dish, with the guest taking flight in the final one.
 With him runs the cat which was rubbing itself against his leg in the middle episode.
 About the rim jolly fish sport tail to tail.